alphagov/paas-cf/README.md

 ### Destroy

-Run the `destroy-microbosh` pipeline which can be setup by running:
+Run the `destroy-microbosh` pipeline which can be set up by running:

 ```
 ./concourse/scripts/destroy-microbosh.sh $DEPLOY_ENV